rbkeyes/reed-keyes-portfolio-page/README.md

 ## Description

 I designed this webpage to serve as a portfolio to showcase my professional work as a developer and beyond (Note: at this time, I am still working to build my portfolio as a web developer.
 In the meantime, I have provided links to my publications and teaching as placeholders, with the intention of creating either a separate section or entirely new page for these categories at a future date).
-This was an excellent opportunity for me to practice flexbox in order to create a responsive portfolio page that is viewable on a variety of devices.
+This was an excellent opportunity for me to practice flexbox in order to create a responsive portfolio page.

 ## Table of Contents (Optional)